ess-dmsc/ad-kafka-interface/ADPluginKafka_README.md

 An EPICS areaDetector plugin which sends areaDetector data serialised using flatbuffers to a Kafka broker.
 The plugin is in a state which should make it useful (ignoring unknown bugs).
 Several suggestions on improvements are listed last in this document however.

 ## Requirements
-This plugin has been developed primarily for use with the **ESS EPICS Environment** (EEE) used at ESS in Lund.
-Make files for building the module when using a regular EPICS installation are included but have received very little testing.

 For communicating with the Kafka broker, the C++ version of `librdkafka` is used.
 The source code for this library can be downloaded from [https://github.com/edenhill/librdkafka](https://github.com/edenhill/librdkafka).
 At least version 0.9.4 of `librdkafka` is required for all the features to work though earlier versions will also compile.

 To simplify data handling, the plugin uses flatbuffers ([https://github.com/google/flatbuffers](https://github.com/google/flatbuffers)) for data serialisation.
 To simplify building of this project, tha flatbuffers source code has been included in this repository.
 Read the file *flatbuffers_LICENSE.txt* for the flatbuffers license.